mohangk/goodroot.ca/content/post/2018-10-17-conways-law-practicality-and-metaphyics.md

 Conway's Law can help establish organizational structure as projects grow.
 Proponents of _microservice architecture_ offer social scaling as a key benefit of its methods: architect your code into modular microservices first and then the optimal organizational structure will follow.
 It's Conway's Law in reverse.

 When we think back to the "ideal team", a microservice team will be small, have a "master" and be made up of only one working group.
 But it can still be impacted by churn, make many updates and work across other organizational teams.
 Yet the approach still seems wise on the surface.

-Compared to tighly coupled, monolithic designs, a loosely-coupled microservice team will proliferate systems that are more approachable and less failure prone.
-But it cuts the other way in that there will then be a mesh of independent pieces, each vulnerable to the drawbacks of poor communication.
+Compared to tightly coupled, monolithic designs, a loosely-coupled microservice team will proliferate systems that are more approachable and less failure prone.
+But it cuts the other way in that there will then be a mesh of independent pieces, each vulnerable to the drawbacks of poo inter-dependent communication.

 ## Conway Yourself

 Communication is sometimes called a "_soft problem_".
 It's emotionally rooted, which is used as the rationale to dismiss its importance.
 And on the surface that feels fair.
 There is evidence that open source projects operate successfully without a long-term plan, organizational structure and any form of social interaction.
-And it appears as though organizations can "reverse Conway" their systems, using architectural changes to "fix" their people.
+And it also appears as though organizations can "reverse Conway" their systems, using architectural changes to "fix" their people.

 But neither approach is good.
 Neither will scale.
 They both break down when other engineering, product, marketing and design teams need to contribute.
 They do not foster collaboration.
 They do not help **build a team**.

 Communication isn't an engineering problem.
 And it isn't a _"soft"_ problem.
 It's our default mode.
-A team optimizes for Conway's Law when it **improves its interpersonal communication**.
+A team optimizes for Conway's Law when it **improves its interpersonal communication** instead of trying to tool over it or engineer around it.
 The technical brilliance of tomorrow will be born from those that learn to minimize ego and **enhance** verbal, non-verbal, emotional and spiritual communication.

 So how do you do it?
 Ask your team mates.